golang/website/_content/doc/go1.26.md

 (HPKE) as specified in [RFC 9180](https://rfc-editor.org/rfc/rfc9180.html), including support for post-quantum hybrid KEMs.

+### New experimental simd/archsimd package {#simd}

+Go 1.26 introduces a new experimental [`simd/archsimd`](/pkg/simd/archsimd/) package, which can be enabled by setting the environment variable `GOEXPERIMENT=simd` at build time.
+This package provides access to architecture-specific SIMD operations.
+It is currently available on the AMD64 architecture, supporting 128-bit, 256-bit, and 512-bit vectors.

+See the [proposal issue](/issue/73787) for more details.

 ### Minor changes to the library {#minor_library_changes}

 #### [`bytes`](/pkg/bytes/)